replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26 and 1.27

 ### Bug Fixes {#bug-fixes-1-100-2}
-* Fixes an issue where the config values were not saved when a release contained multi-doc YAML.
+* Fixes an issue where the ConfigValues were not saved when a release contained multiple YAML files.
-* Fixes an issue where the Config spec was missing from the rendered multi-doc release YAML within the kotsKinds folder.
+* Fixes an issue where the Config specification was missing from the rendered multiple YAML release in the kotsKinds folder.
-* Fixes an issue that allowed users to edit `readonly` config items.
+* Fixes an issue that allowed users to edit `readonly` Config items.

 ## 1.100.1